 The Dialectical Method

 The beating heart of Marx’s theory of history is the dialectic.
 Dialectics are a way to think critically about systems or processes by understanding how they become.
-There is no exact recipe but it can be helpful to think of a dialectic as three parts — thesis, antithesis, and synthesis.
+There is no exact recipe or formula but it may be helpful to see a dialectic as three parts — thesis, antithesis, and synthesis.
 A thesis can be anything a person chooses.
-Closely examining the thesis shows that it cannot be separated from an opposing force that negates the thesis — this is the antithesis.
+Closely examining the thesis shows it cannot be separated from an opposing force that negates the thesis — this is the antithesis.
 Conflict between the opposing forces develops into contradiction that must be resolved by the synthesis, a new state that integrates the conflict into a more developed whole.
 This is simpler than it seems — here are a few examples of dialectics at work: